 - NOK 4,500 for travel from St. Petersburg and Moscow in Russia

 - NOK 6,000 for travel from other cities in Russia, other Eurasia countries, and countries outside of Europe

 - The grant follows the rates set by The Norwegian State Educational Loan Fund for basic support and is NOK 11,800 per month for the academic year 2023-2024.

 To qualify for the Mobility Grant for Norwegian Language and Literature, you must fulfill the following requirements:

 - Eligible Countries: All World Countries

-- The Mobility grant is awarded master and ph.D.
-Student in countries outside Norway, at institutions with a Department for Nordic/Scandinavia studies, whom have chosen Norwegian language or Norwegian literature as topic for their dissertation.
+- The Mobility grant is awarded to master and Ph.D.
+Student in countries outside Norway, at institutions with a Department for Nordic/Scandinavia studies, who have chosen Norwegian language or Norwegian literature as the topic for their dissertation.
 The grant must be used for fieldwork in Norway in connection with the dissertation.

 - The applications will be assessed by the Program Committee for Norwegian Studies Abroad.